NodeBE4/opinion/_posts/2022-08-08-EnclavedMicrostate.md

 I remember back in the early 2010s all of the hardcore fans complaining about Dave Filoni, dropped off the Star Wars wagon for a while, and came back around 2020 to discover that apparently Dave Filoni was the second coming of Christ or something within fandom.
 Because of course.

+----- __709.7__ -----2022-08-17 21:15:42+08:00:

+> Now you would think that these previous brand vtubers combined with the fact that the majority of the Vtuber audience is at the very least neutral or positive to Corpo Vtubers (with the 2 corpo's Hololive and Nijisanji dominating the market worldwide in terms of both group numbers and followship) but it still seem's to have weirded people out.
+>
+>

+I think the issue has to do in part with *most* 'Corpo' VTubers still being original IPs and not existing characters, as well as the general affirmation of the principle of one talent to one VTuber which makes Tony the Tiger, a frequently-recast mascot, definitely a transgression of typical norms of the scene.